-This means detecting whether the sentiment is positive, negative or neutral.
+This means detecting whether the sentiment is positive, negative, or neutral.
 Your tools may also add weighting to these categories, e.g very positive, positive, neutral, somewhat negative, negative.

-- Document level (useful for professional reviews or press coverage)
+- Document-level (useful for professional reviews or press coverage)

 - Sentence level (for short comments and evaluations)

-- Sub-sentence level (for picking out the meaning in phrases or short clauses within a sentence
+- Sub-sentence level (for picking out the meaning in phrases or short clauses within a sentence)

-Pros and cons of sentiment analysis
+Pros and cons of using a sentiment analysis system

 Advantages of sentiment analysis: